EemanAbbasi/TCGA_Cancer_Microbiome_Analysis_Pipeline/Community Detection and Metabolic Modelling Pipeline.md

 ## Setup

-1. Download Genomes from NCBI database
+1. Download Genomes from NCBI database using the Carme Package - Rather than providing the genome data yourself, you can also provide an NCBI RefSeq accession code.
+This will automatically download the sequence and build the model:

+carve --refseq GCF_000005845.2 -o ecoli_k12_mg1655.xml
+2. Perform gapfilling of the model gapfill model.xml -m M9 -o new_model.xml
+3. S